-44. The Class is so numerous that their individual joinder herein is impracticable.
+- 82. The subclass definition may be further defined or amended by additional pleadings, evidentiary hearings, a class certification hearing, and orders of this Court. - 83.
+The Class is so numerous that their individual joinder herein is impracticable.
 On information and belief, members of the Class number in the hundreds of thousands or millions throughout California.
 The precise number of Class members and their identities are unknown to Plaintiffs at this time but may be determined through discovery.
-Class members may be notified of the pendency of this action by mail and/or publication through the distribution records of Defendants and third-party retailers and vendors.

-45. Common questions of fact and law predominate over questions that may affect individual class members, including the following:

-a.
-Whether the Cigna Defendants' delegation of patient claims review to thePXDX algorithm resulted in its failure to diligently conduct a thorough, fair, andobjective investigation into determinations of claims for medical expenses submitted by insureds and/or healthcare providers in violation of Cal.
+Class members may be notified of the pendency of this action by mail and/or publication through the distribution records of Defendants and third-party retailers and vendors. - 84.
+Common questions of fact and law predominate over questions that may affect individual class members, including the following: - a.
+Whether the Cigna Defendants' delegation of patient claims review to the PXDX algorithm resulted in its failure to diligently conduct a thorough, fair, and objective investigation into determinations of claims for medical expenses submitted by insureds and/or healthcare providers in violation of Cal.
 Code Regs. tit.
 10, § 2695.7 (d)?

-b.
-Whether the Cigna Defendants automatically denied payment for claims submitted by insureds and/or healthcare providers without having a medical director examine patient records, review coverage policies and use their expertise to decide whether to approve or deny claims?

-c.
-Whether the Cigna Defendants' denials of claims are based on its use of the PXDX system, which employs an algorithm to identify discrepancies between diagnoses and what the Cigna Defendants consider acceptable tests and procedures for those ailments and automatically deny claims on those bases?

-d.
-Whether the Cigna Defendants failed to adopt and implement reasonable standards for the prompt investigation and processing of claims arising under insurance policies?

-e.
-Whether the Cigna Defendants have a practice of relying on the PXDX system to review and deny certain claims instead of having medical directors use their expertise to decide whether to approve or deny those claims?

-46. Plaintiffs' claims are typical of the claims of the Class and arise from the same common practice and scheme used by the Cigna Defendants to deny the claims of the members of the Class.
+- b.
+Whether the Cigna Defendants automatically denied payment for claims submitted by insureds and/or healthcare providers without having a medical director examine patient records, review coverage policies and use their expertise to decide whether to approve or deny claims? - c.
+Whether the Cigna Defendants' denials of claims are based on its use of the PXDX system, which employs an algorithm to identify discrepancies between diagnoses and what the Cigna Defendants consider acceptable tests and procedures for those ailments and automatically deny claims on those bases? - d.
+Whether the Cigna Defendants failed to adopt and implement reasonable standards for the prompt investigation and processing of claims arising under insurance policies? - e.
+Whether the Cigna Defendants have a practice of relying on the PXDX system to review and deny certain claims instead of having medical directors use their expertise to decide whether to approve or deny those claims? - 85.
+Plaintiffs' claims are typical of the claims of the Class and arise from the same common practice and scheme used by the Cigna Defendants to deny the claims of the members of the Class.
 In each instance, the Cigna Defendants used the PXDX system to review, process, and deny insured claims without the medical director's review.
 Plaintiffs will fairly and adequately represent and protect the interests of the Class.
-Plaintiffs have retained competent and experienced counsel in class action and other complex litigation.

-47. Plaintiffs and the Class members have suffered injury, in fact, and have lost money as a result of Defendants' misconduct.
-Plaintiffs and the Class had their claims automatically rejected by Cigna using the PXDX system without individualized evaluation of their medical records by Cigna's medical directors.

-48. A class action is superior to other available methods for fair and efficient adjudication of this controversy.
+Plaintiffs have retained competent and experienced counsel in class action and other complex litigation. - 86.
+Plaintiffs and the Class members have suffered injury, in fact, and have lost money as a result of Defendants' misconduct.
+Plaintiffs and the Class had their claims automatically rejected by Cigna using the PXDX system without individualized evaluation of their medical records by Cigna's medical directors. - 87.
+A class action is superior to other available methods for fair and efficient adjudication of this controversy.
 The expense and burden of individual litigation would make it impracticable or impossible for the Class to prosecute their claims individually.

-49. The trial and litigation of Plaintiffs' claims are manageable.
+88. The trial and litigation of Plaintiffs' claims are manageable.
 Individual litigation of the legal and factual issues raised by Defendants' conduct would increase delay and expense to all parties and the court system.
 The class action device presents far fewer management difficulties and provides the benefits of a single, uniform adjudication, economics of scale, and comprehensive supervision by a single court.